Creating a Facebook ad can be an intimidating task.

 It just means that there are some additional details that you need to keep in mind when running your campaign.

-In this article, I’ll address all of these concerns and go over some best practices for creating better Facebook ads for life insurance agents.
+We have published another guide to life insurance advertising and in today’s article, I’ll address all of your Facebook advertising concerns and go over some best practices for creating better Facebook ads for life insurance agents.

 Let’s dive in.